Therapeutic Goods Administration: Regulatory expansion

+A separate Therapeutic Substances Section was created in the Department of Health in 1963, under the Division of National Health, with regulations having previously been overseen by the director of the NBSL.
+The National Therapeutic Goods Committee was established in 1971 and in 1974 the Department of Health was restructured to create a separate Therapeutics Division in place of the Therapeutic Substances Section.
+The NBSL was merged into the Therapeutics Division in 1985.
+In 1981, the Fraser government's Health Acts Amendment Bill 1981 significantly broadened the scope of the Therapeutic Goods Act 1966 to include a wide range of medical devices, update standards and monitoring of manufacturing and testing, established a new National Register of Therapeutic Goods, and increase penalties for contraventions of the act.

+Modern act

+Following a series of government and parliamentary inquiries in the 1980s, the Hawke government's Therapeutic Goods Act 1989 came into effect in 1991, repealing the preceding 1966 act.
+The effect of the new legislation was to establish a comprehensive national framework for therapeutic goods, including a mandatory Australian Register of Therapeutic Goods.
+The existing Therapeutics Division within the Department of Health was reorganised and replaced by the Therapeutic Goods Administration (TGA).
+Some functions of the NHMRC were transferred to the TGA later in the 1990s.

 Structure of the TGA and medical regulation in Australia

-In Australia, medical products are regulated by the TGA and, for controlled drugs such as cannabis, the Office of Drug Control (ODC).
+In Australia, medical products are regulated by the TGA and, for controlled drugs such as cannabis, by the Office of Drug Control (ODC).
 Together, the TGA and ODC form the Health Products Regulation Group within the Department of Health and Aged Care.
-The Health Products Regulation Group comprises 11 regulatory branches and one legal branch, organised into three divisions.
-The Regulatory Services and Drug Control branch is the only one to not be part of the TGA.
+The Health Products Regulation Group comprises 14 regulatory branches and one legal branch, organised into four divisions.

 The TGA also includes seven specialised statutory committees, which the agency can call upon for assistance on technical or scientific issues.
 Four other committees also exist to give guidance on annual influenza vaccines, industry consultation matters, and the Therapeutic Goods Advertising Code.

 Proposed regulation agency with New Zealand

 In September 2003, the Australian and New Zealand Government signed a treaty to establish a common therapeutic regulatory agency for the two countries.
 Australia New Zealand Therapeutic Products Agency, as it was to be called, would replace the TGA and Medsafe, the national regulator in New Zealand.
 In June 2011, eight years after the original treaty, Australian Prime Minister Julia Gillard and New Zealand Prime Minister John Key signed a letter of intent, reaffirming plans to create such an agency.

 In November 2014, both Australia and New Zealand agreed to cease plans to create a shared regulator, citing "a comprehensive review of progress and assessment of the costs and benefits to each country".
 The joint statement announcing the cessation outlines that both the TGA and Medsafe would continue to cooperate on medicine regulation and that the New Zealand Government would still participate in the now defunct, Council of Australian Governments Health Council.